biati-digital/alfred-calculate-anything/README.md

 - **Set Fixer API**
 Set your fixer API Key for support more currencies, after you select this option just copy paste your Key and press Return to save it.

+**The currencies are updated every 24 hours, if you need to update this more often you can set a custom interval.** To do this you need to [Set a Workflow Environment Variables](https://www.alfredapp.com/help/workflows/advanced/variables/).
+The name should be `currency_cache_interval` and the value should be the number of hours, for example, to update every 6 hours you need to set the value to `6`.
+Only do this if you know what you are doing and you understand that the API has limits.

 ### Currency Symbols

 You can use currency symbols in your query.
 For example `100¥ to €` will be converted from 100 Japanese yen to the equivalent in Euros.
 Here is a list of available symbols: